evandroreis-cordya/dotfiles/README.md

 3. **Post-Installation**:
    - Restart your terminal or run `source ~/.zshrc`
    - WezTerm will be installed and configured as the default terminal
-   - PowerLevel10k will prompt you to configure your prompt

 ### Linux Installation